ProjectSegfault/transparency/finance/2025/3 - March.md

 - **Note** that the rate that the transparency report updates will go on will be reduced as there is less donations than usual.
 And also due to [the reduced activity agreement announced in the blog post](https://blog.projectsegfau.lt/the-future-of-project-segfault)
 - This also means a reduced activity on donations due to midou being busy with other stuff.
 But at the end of the month the finances should be updated at least.
+- We renewed the psf.lt and projectsegfau.lt domain.
+(As a bonus we moved psf.lt to netim)
+- We renewed the yearly rsync billing.
+- We paid the quarterly avoro billing.